floweredscarf/su25/labs/lab07/index.md

 Some things to know about interfaces and related topics:

-Implementing classes must implement all method signatures from the interface : We can't partially implement an interface, because the implementation then does not meet all the requirements we have said it does.
-The one exception to this is if the method has the `default` keyword, then the method is already filled in the interface.

-`@Override`
+The `@Override` tag
 : This method annotation is not _required_ when implementing a method from an interface, but enforces that the method does override an interface method.
 This helps prevent typos, like accidentally defining `void ad(int i, int k)`, or `void add(int i)`, when we wanted to implement the interface method above.

+The `default` keyword
+: If an interface includes a `default` method, all classes that implement that interface can use the `default` method from that interface.

+Classes must implement all method signatures from the interface(s) they implement : We can't partially implement an interface, because the implementation then does not meet all the requirements we have said it does.
+The one exception to this is if the method has the `default` keyword, then the method is already filled in the interface.

 Interface methods are public by default.
 : Interfaces are a description of behavior (what we can do), and it doesn't